jaylach/whimper/README.md

 ### concurrency & execution
 whimper does not set out to be a highly concurrent task runner.
 Instead it tries to provide a framework for running tasks that most developers will find comfortable.
 With that said, whimper does not run very many tasks concurrently.
 In fact, the only tasks whimper will run concurrently are tasks that have no dependencies.
-Any tasks that do have dependencies will be ran sequentially, ensuring all dependencies are met before running.
+Any tasks that *do* have dependencies will be ran sequentially, ensuring all dependencies are met before running.
+No task will start until its dependencies have been resolved.
+Should a dependency fail, the task fails as well.

-A typical whimper execution order would look like: [all concurrent] -> [sequenced] -> [sequenced] -> ... -> [done]

 # installation
 ```